• The Future of Social Work

 Carol Tosone, PhD, LCSW

-Dr. Carol Tosone is Professor of Social Work and Director of the DSW Program in Clinical Social Work at NYU Silver, and is the recipient of the NYU Distinguished Teaching Award.
-She is the editor-in-chief of the Clinical Social Work Journal, a distinguished scholar in the National Academy of Practice in Social Work, and the recipient of the Postgraduate Center Memorial Award in recognition of clinical excellence.
+Dr. Carol Tosone is a Professor of Social Work and served as Founding Director of NYU Silver’s DSW Program in Clinical Social Work.
+Among her many honors, she received the American Association for Psychoanalysis in Clinical Social Work’s Lifetime Achievement Award and the NYU Distinguished Teaching Award.
+She is the editor emerita of the Clinical Social Work Journal, a distinguished scholar in the National Academy of Practice in Social Work, and the recipient of the Postgraduate Center Memorial Award in recognition of clinical excellence.

 Aaron Skinner-Spain, LCSW-R, CCTP